Last updated on March 16, 2026

 Cavern of Souls

-I’ll be the first to admit that I’m a sucker for angel tribal.
-Angels are one of the few tribes in Magic, including merfolk and elves, with just too much synergy.
+I’ll be the first to admit that I’m a sucker for angels.
+They're one of the few creature types in Magic, including merfolk and elves, with just too much synergy.
 There are dozens more angels than you need, so you can pick from the cream of the crop of commanders and creatures.

 Giada, Font of Hope is one of the best angel commanders, and I’ve been rocking with it since its release in Streets of New Capenna.
 It’s powerful, cheap, and brings far more value than it should.
 Angel decks also have some of the best individual creatures out there, like Avacyn, Angel of Hope and Archangel of Thune.